apache/fury/docs/protocols/java_object_graph_spec.md

 ## Implementation guidelines

 - Try to merge multiple bytes into an int/long write before writing to reduce memory IO and bound check cost.
-- Read multiple bytes as an int/long, then spilt into multiple bytes to reduce memory IO and bound check cost.
+- Read multiple bytes as an int/long, then split into multiple bytes to reduce memory IO and bound check cost.
 - Try to use one varint/long to write flags and length together to save one byte cost and reduce memory io.
-- Condition branch is less expensive compared to memory IO cost unless there are too much branches.
+- Condition branches are less expensive compared to memory IO cost unless there are too many branches.